Sophie Thatcher: Music career

-Thatcher is an experimental pop artist.
-She began making music at the end of high school, experimenting with an Omnichord, a MIDI synthesizer, and the music software Ableton, occasionally releasing tracks on Bandcamp.
+Thatcher began making music at the end of high school, experimenting with an Omnichord, a MIDI synthesizer, and the music software Ableton, occasionally releasing tracks on Bandcamp.
 She released her debut EP, entitled Pivot & Scrape, on October 11, 2024, after having released two singles.
 On November 8 of that year, she also released a cover of Bob Dylan's "Knockin' on Heaven's Door" for her film Heretic.
+Thatcher describes her music as experimental pop.

 In 2025, Thatcher provided vocals for "Iris's Theme", a track on Hrishikesh Hirway's score to her film Companion.
-That March, she, in collaboration with Maral, contributed a cover of Sparklehorse's "Sad & Beautiful World" to We Love It Here., a music compilation benefitting North Carolinian nonprofit organization Lamplight AVL.
+That March, she collaborated with Maral on a cover of Sparklehorse's "Sad & Beautiful World" for We Love It Here, a music compilation benefitting the North Carolinian nonprofit organization Lamplight AVL.

 Personal life

-Thatcher previously lived in the Sherman Oaks and Silver Lake neighborhoods of Los Angeles.
-As of 2025, she lives in the Nichols Canyon neighborhood of Los Angeles.
-She has OCD and has previously struggled with body dysmorphia.
-In 2022, she became romantically involved with musician Austin Feinstein of the band Slow Hollows.
-Before that, she was in a relationship with fellow musician Matt Morgantini.
+In 2022, Thatcher began dating musician Austin Feinstein.
+In 2024, she lived in the Nichols Canyon neighborhood of Los Angeles, after having lived in Silver Lake with Feinstein the previous year.
+As of 2026, she lived in Upstate New York.
+She has obsessive–compulsive disorder and has previously discussed struggling with body dysmorphia.